telerik/xaml-docs/controls/radgridview/columns/column-headers.md

 slug: gridview-columns-column-headers
 tags: column,headers
 published: True
-position: 6
+position: 5
 ---

 # Column Headers

-Usually the top cell of a column is called header.
-Its purpose is to set a caption for the column, which describes the category of the data displayed in it.
+Usually the top cell of a column is called Header.
+Its purpose is to set a caption for the column, which describes the data displayed in it.

 ![](images/RadGridView_ColumnHeaders_1.png)

-To set the value of the header use the __Header__ property of the column.
+To set value fpr the header use the __Header__ property of the column.

 #### __XAML__